-- If cables are used at their full take-out spacing, lay out cables first, then use the take-outs to position electrodes. - If an alternative electrode spacing is required, measure a straight line along the ground to position electrodes along the survey profile.
+- If cables are used at their full take-out spacing, lay out the cables first, overlapping last and first take-outs (see below), then use the take-outs to position electrodes. - If an alternative electrode spacing is required, measure a straight line along the ground to position electrodes along the survey profile.
 Then place Take-out 1 of Cable 1 adjacent to the first electrode in the spread.
-Walk cable reel 1 along the survey line until all take-outs on the cable are aligned with an electrode. - Electrodes should be hammered vertically into the ground to a depth of no more than 1/10th of the electrode spacing. - Next, place Take-out 1 of Cable 2 at the next available electrode or measure the correct spacing for this point.
-Walk cable reel 2 along the survey line until all cables are out / all take-outs are aligned with an electrode.
+Walk cable reel 1 along the survey line until all take-outs on the cable are aligned with an electrode. - Electrodes should be hammered vertically into the ground along to a depth of no more than 1/10th of the electrode spacing. - Place Take-out 1 of Cable 2 alongside Take-out 21 of Cable 1; the two take-outs will share the same electrode, creating an overlap between cables.
+When cables are used at their full electrode spacing, this removes the need for a tape measure to position the next cable.

-- Note: If the electrode spacing is much smaller than the cable take-out spacing, avoid coiling and excessive overlapping of spare cable between the take-outs (right). - Take-out numbers should always increase along the profile. - Tip: To avoid confusion when processing results, profiles should run in southerly-to-northerly or westerly-to-easterly direction. - Finally, place the ABEM Terrameter LS 2 instrument and external battery in the middle of the survey line (between Cable 1 and Cable 2).
+- Continue laying out other cables in the same manner, overlapping each by one take-out. - Note: If the electrode spacing is much smaller than the cable take-out spacing, avoid coiling and excessive overlapping of spare cable between the take-outs (above). - Take-out numbers should always increase along the profile. - Tip: To avoid confusion when processing data, run profiles in southerly-to-northerly or westerly-to-easterly direction. - Finally, place the Terrameter LS 2 and external battery in the middle of the survey line, either between Cable 2 and 3 (4 cable layout) or Cable 1 and 2 (2 cable layout).